nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/4-seqsearch.rst

 the filtering within on platform.
 A major benefit of having access to these search approaches within ProkFunFind comes from the ability to combine these searches with other annotation-based searches.
-This process will be detailed in the later Mixed Searches section of the tutorial.
+This process will be detailed in the later :doc:`Mixed Searches <./6-mixedsearch>` section of the tutorial.

 BLAST-based Searches
 ######################